rerrorctf/ret/README.md

 some commands make opportunistic use of other tools and some won't work without them

-consider installing the following to get access to the full functionality of ret
+you can use the `check` command to see what's currently installed

-you can use the `check` command to see what's installed
+consider installing the missing dependencies mentioned by the `check` command to get access to the full functionality of ret

 ### Compiling (Optional)